 - Set a Do Not Disturb on notifications during the lunch hour and/or hours outside of your established workday.

 - Filter the emails you receive on your phone.
 If you’re the type of person that needs to respond to an email the minute you see it, removing your work email from your phone might be the key to effectively stepping away from work during your off hours.

 Communicate Your Boundaries

-Initially, advocating for yourself can feel as if you’re being pushy or rude, but it is neither of those things.
+Initially, when you advocate at work, it can feel as if you’re being pushy or rude, but it is neither of those things.
 Openly communicating your boundaries with your peers and superiors means sharing what you need to be successful and following through with your set boundaries.
 Even if they don’t mean to, coworkers can often overlook boundaries if you don’t continually practice and enforce them.

 Consider sending your team a message or email outlining the boundaries you are setting.
 For example, share that you will be logging on at 8:00 AM and logging off each day at 4:00 PM with the ask that team members schedule all meetings within that time frame.
 More often than not, people are ready and willing to accept the boundaries you’ve set.

-Advocating for yourself may not feel natural at first but practice makes perfect.
-Doing so will help you feel supported, seen, and heard – all of which are imperative to being successful at your job.
+Advocating for yourself may not feel natural, but practice makes perfect.
+Doing so will help you feel supported, seen, and heard – all of which are imperative to success at your job.

 If you’ve exhausted all the suggestions outlined above and still feel unsupported, that may be a sign that it is time to explore new opportunities.
 If that sounds like you, don’t hesitate to reach out.
 Here at Celarity, we make it our mission to create happy careers.
 Send us an email at email@example.com.